Welcome to my web page.

 - 2014: Linux RedHat System administrator at Steria (France: Sophia Antipolis).

-- 2014: Enrolled in lots of online MOOCS, primary on Coursera, and focused in Machine Learning, Parallel Computing and Data Science.
+- 2014: Enrolled in lots of online MOOCS, primary on Coursera and edX, and focused in Machine Learning, Parallel Computing, Data Science, and Web technologies.

 - 2014: Design and full setup of a secure local network for an advertising agency in Nice (cabling, ethernet/Wi-Fi LAN configuration with firewall, LAN switch, NAS, VoIP, VPN).